DickMcFitzwell/First-To_do-app/README.md

 ---Save
 ---Load

+-List Management:
+---Add
+---Delete
+---Open

 Usage:
-Currently only usable in the terminal.
-Use with "python to_do.py"
+Usable in the terminal or as a standalone app (standalone not uploaded to github) Use with "python to_do.py"
 Valid inputs are in double quotes.